-Medicare Supplement Insurance plans in Alaska help pay some of your costs under Original Medicare.
-There are 13 private insurance companies that offer Medicare Supplement plans in Alaska.
+Medicare Supplement Insurance plans in Alaska help pay some of your out-of-pocket costs under Original Medicare.

 If you have Original Medicare (Part A, hospital insurance, and Part B, medical insurance), you can get help paying for some of your out-of-pocket costs with a Medicare Supplement plan.